frankiejav/obscura-frontend/docs/IP_ACCESS_CONTROL.md

-# IP Access Control Configuration
+T WAS A# IP Access Control Configuration

 ## Overview
 Obscura Labs implements IP-based access control to restrict access during the beta phase.
 Only approved IP addresses can access the login and signup pages.